templatecookie/templatecookie/content/docs/adlisting/introduction.md

 ---
-title: About Page Adlisting
+title: Introduction to Adlisting
 description: Learn how to use Adlisting docs.
-position: 2
+position: 1
+category: "Advance"
 ---

 Learn how to use @nuxt/content.